geopandas/geopandas/doc/source/docs/user_guide/io.rst

     https://github.com/geopandas/geo-arrow-spec

     This metadata specification does not yet make stability promises.
-As such, we do not yet recommend using this in a production setting unless you are able to rewrite your Parquet or Feather files.
+As such, it is not recommend to use this in a production setting unless you are able to rewrite your Parquet or Feather files.